mahmoud/sedimental/entries/design_your_version.md

 for another post, there are three primary expectations driving modern software versioning:

-1. **Versions go up** - The higher the version, the later it came out.
+1. **Versions go up** - The later the release, the greater the version.
 2. **Versions speak to the quality of the software** - A project name communicates an ideal.
 The project version communicates progress toward that ideal.
 Bigger is better, less is worse.